 Celtic men: Celtic men wore their hair long and shaggy and the nobles had

 long mustaches.
 They painted themselves with blue paint called woad.
-The Picts
+Some

-to compare them to modern day rockers or metal heads.
-They wore colorful dyed
+like to compare them to modern day rockers or metal heads.
+They wore colorful

-tunics and trousers or bracae.
-Their cloaks were striped and held together with a
+dyed tunics and trousers or bracae.
+Their cloaks were striped and held

 Druids: According to Caesar, the Druids were a highly organized intertribal brotherhood, which met annually in the territory of the Carnutes in